 What your remote boss expects of you

 More Canadians than ever are working from home due to the impact of the coronavirus COViD-19.
-As such, it is crucial to keep in mind that your boss might have a different set of expectations when managing remotely.
+As such, it is crucial to keep in mind that your remote boss might have a different set of expectations when managing from afar.
 In fact, most managers would deny having two sets of “rules” for how they manage their team.

 Similarly, a manager has to use different methods and approaches to determine how all of their employees are performing.
 Having said that, these expectations may not be communicated to you in a very explicit manner and, as such, you must determine what your supervisor expects of you and how you can work towards exceeding those expectations.
 Here are some suggestions: